buehler/mse-project-thesis-1/sections/02_definitions.md

 The solution introduces an operator pattern, as explained in {@sec:kubernetes_operator}

-The deliverables of this and further projects may aid services to communicate with each other despite different authentication mechanisms.
+The deliverables of this and further projects may aid applications or APIs to communicate with each other despite different authentication mechanisms.
 As an example, this could be used to enable a modern web application that uses OpenID Connect (OIDC) as the authentication and authorization